TNA Australia is an ACNC Registered Charity (36 863 441 816).

 Ben has a particular interest in conditions treated with stereotactic and functional neurosurgery including trigeminal neuralgia, epilepsy, tremor and other movement disorders.

 ASSOC.
 PROF. MARK DEXTER

 Dr Dexter provides neurological surgery for adults and children.
 His main clinical interests are cerebrovascular surgery, brain tumours and neuro-oncology, trigeminal neuralgia and surgery for epilepsy.
-He is the head of Neurosurgery at Westmead and the Director of Neurosurgery at South West Area Health Service
+He is the head of Neurosurgery at Westmead and the Director of Neurosurgery at the Southwest Area Health Service

 Public Hospitals: Westmead Hospital, Children’s Hospital at Westmead

 Mr Jeremy Russell is an Australian trained neurosurgeon who manages all general neurosurgical conditions.

 He has subspecialty expertise in both cerebrovascular and skull base neurosurgery, having obtained fellowships in both areas at the Toronto Western Hospital in Canada under world renowned neurosurgeons Prof Michael Tymianski and Prof Fred Gentili respectively.

 Jeremy works at the Epworth, Richmond and Austin Hospitals, and has developed a keen interest in trigeminal neuralgia and it’s related conditions such as glossopharyngeal and geniculate neuralgia.
 He offers expert medical and surgical care for these conditions, ensuring all patients are fully informed and cared for in all cases.

 Professor Arun Aggarwal is a highly experienced neurologist with expertise in chronic pain management, sport related head injuries and rehabilitation.